bramtayl/Justly/README.md

 ### Controls

-You can edit the starting instrument, starting key, starting volume, and starting tempo using the controls on the right.
-There is also a playback volume slider, which you can use to change the playback volume, but not the volume level of the song itself.
+You can edit the starting instrument, starting key, starting volume percent, and starting tempo using the controls on the right.

+You can also edit the playback volume with the playback volume slider.

 ### Chords editor

-Cells with their default value have gray text, and cells with a non-default value have black text.
 Double click on a cell to edit it.
-If you double click on an interval, you can edit the numerator, octave, or octave of that interval.
+If you double click on an interval, you can edit the numerator, denominator, or octave of that interval.
+If you double click on a tempo or volume ratio, you can edit the numerator or denominator of that ratio.
 You can select a single cell by clicking on it.
 You can select a whole row by clicking the symbol on the far left of the row.
-You can select a contiguous group of chord rows, or a contiguous group of note rows, but not a combination of chords and notes.
+You can select a contiguous group of chord rows, or a contiguous group of note rows, but not a combination of chords and note rows.
-What you have selected can affect which actions are available.
+What you have selected affects which actions you can do.
 For example, you can only insert a note into a chord if you have selected exactly one chord row.

 ### Menus